 - Salt and pepper to taste

-- Prepare the Jackfruit: In a large skillet, heat the olive oil over medium heat.
+- In a large skillet, heat the olive oil over medium heat.
 Add the diced onion and minced garlic, cooking until softened and fragrant.

-- Season and Simmer: Add the shredded jackfruit to the skillet along with smoked paprika, chili powder, salt, and pepper.
+- Add the shredded jackfruit to the skillet along with smoked paprika, chili powder, salt, and pepper.
 Pour in the orange juice and cherry Coke, and stir in the barbecue sauce.

-- Cook the Jackfruit: Let the jackfruit mixture simmer on medium-low heat for 15-20 minutes, allowing the flavors to meld and the jackfruit to soften and take on a “pulled” texture.
+- Let the jackfruit mixture simmer on medium-low heat for 15-20 minutes, allowing the flavors to meld and the jackfruit to soften and take on a “pulled” texture.
 Stir occasionally and, if needed, use a fork to gently shred the jackfruit pieces.

 Make-Ahead Assembly